Dr. D. Subbarao Governor

 III.
 The Policy Stance

-47. On the basis of the current assessment and in line with the policy stance as outlined in Section III, the following monetary policy measures are announced.
+45. On the basis of the current assessment and in line with policy stance outlined in Section III, the Reserve Bank announces the following policy measures.

 Reverse Repo Rate